Skip to content

 • file: Filter results by added or modified file.
 EkLine reports results if they’re in added or modified files even if the results aren’t in the actual diff.

 • nofilter: Don’t filter any results.
-Useful for posting results as comments as much as possible and check other results in the console at the same time.
+Useful for posting results as comments as much as possible and checking other results in the console at the same time.

 To ignore specific rules during the review process, you can use the INPUT_IGNORE_RULE flag.
 This flag accepts a comma-separated list of rule identifiers that you wish to skip.